kavia-common/unified-customer-portal-197316-197326/customer_portal_frontend/README.md

 - `src/pages/*` pages

 ## Network Error / CORS Troubleshooting
-When mocks are disabled, the Dashboard performs a health check using `REACT_APP_API_BASE` and `REACT_APP_HEALTHCHECK_PATH`.
-If you see "Network Error":
+When mocks are disabled:
 1. Ensure `REACT_APP_API_BASE` includes protocol and port and no trailing slash.
    - Good: `https://host:3001/api/v1`
-   - Bad: `host:3001/api/v1` (missing protocol), `https://host:3001/api/v1/` (trailing slash ok, but will be normalized)
+   - Bad: `host:3001/api/v1` (missing protocol)
 2. If running over HTTPS, ensure the backend is also accessible over HTTPS or your environment allows mixed content.
 3. Backend CORS must allow your frontend origin (e.g., http://localhost:3000).
 The frontend sets `withCredentials=false`.
-4. Use the diagnostics shown on the Dashboard: it logs effective base URL, health URL, and tries fetching `/openapi.json` as a connectivity fallback.
+4. Dashboard logs diagnostics for base URL and health URL; it also tries `/openapi.json` as a connectivity fallback.
-5. You can click the "Open API Docs JSON" link to verify reachability, or enable mocks to bypass the backend.

-You can copy `.env.mock` to `.env` to force mock mode:
+To force mock mode:
 ```
 REACT_APP_USE_MOCKS=true
 ```